AlexPoone/universal_best_practices/README.md

 >
 > "The frustrations of the people are definitely a factor but people have been acting this way long before five years ago."
 >
 > "_ _ is a s\*\*t\*\*\*e place.
 Do not go there especially if you don't speak their language or if you have small kids.
-The locals are rude and try to heat whenever they can.
+The locals are rude and try to cheat whenever they can.
 They have no integrity, morale, compassion; they do not know how to smile; there is no such thing as courtesy; they hate their jobs and their lives."
 >
 > "One topic was always brought up, no matter who I spoke to, _ _ are rude -- downright rude."
 >